 The bus company has the right to refuse to let you travel if they believe that your wheelchair is not in a safe condition.

 It is a good idea to check whether your wheelchair can be carried by the bus operator before you travel.
-The company may have health and safety regulations in place about this.
+The company might have health and safety regulations in place about this.

 - a portable ramp

-If you want the driver or conductor to help you get on or off a bus you should ask for assistance.
-The driver or conductor should help although they can refuse if they have health and safety concerns.
+If you want the driver or conductor to physically help you get on or off a bus you should ask for assistance.
+The driver or conductor should help but they can refuse if they have health and safety concerns.

-What you should do if you're unhappy with a bus service
+What to do if you're unhappy with a bus service

-If you are dissatisfied with access to your bus service or the way you were treated by staff you can make a complaint by following the bus company’s complaints procedure.
-Ask for information about what you have to do next.
+If you are dissatisfied with access to your bus service or the way you were treated by staff you can make a complaint.
+If you feel you've been treated unfairly because of your disability, you might want to take action for discrimination.

-More information about accessible travel from The Disabled Persons Transport Advisory Committee
+You can find more information about accessible travel from the Disabled Persons Transport Advisory Committee.

-London travel information for disabled and older people at Transport for All website or phone their helpline on 020 7737 2339.
+You can get London travel information for disabled and older people at Transport for All website or phone their helpline on 020 7737 2339.